mixr-chitaly2021/mixr-chitaly2021.github.io/index.md

 ## Important dates (updated):

 * May 18th, 2021 - <strong>[extended]</strong> Paper submission
-* May 14, 2021 - Notifications to contributors
-* May 24, 2021 - Camera-ready/final version deadline
 * July 12, 2021 - Workshops

 (All deadlines are meant till 11.59 pm CET)